JimDesu/basis-lang/spec.md

     ?<Int32', String>      ; may-fail command-typed value with a CREATE Int32 and a READ String !<^Int32&>             ; must-fail command-typed value with an UPDATE parameter of type ^Int32

 Command-typed values are non-buffer types &mdash; they carry dispatch metadata and (for capture-bearing forms) capture information that does not reduce to bytes.
 They may not appear as record fields, union candidates, or other buffer-backed positions.
-They appear at top-level slots, parameters, receivers, object fields, and variant candidates (subject to the fexpr-specific restrictions of &sect;5.15 for fexpr-typed values).
+They appear at top-level slots, parameters, receivers, object fields, and variant candidates.

-Command-typed values support every operation a value supports: binding to slots, passing as parameters, storing in object fields and variant candidates, capture by lambdas and fexprs (within the rules of &sect;8), partial application (&sect;9.14), and direct invocation.
+Command-typed values support every operation a value supports: binding to slots, passing as parameters, storing in object fields and variant candidates, capture by lambdas (within the rules of &sect;8), partial application (&sect;9.14), and direct invocation.
 The scope operator `::` produces a command-typed value with the receiver(s) baked in: `(receiver :: name)` has the type the concept declared for `name` minus the receiver position.
 The full operational mechanics of dispatch are in &sect;9.

 **The failure-mode marks on command-typed values follow the subsumption rule of &sect;4.2.** A `:`-marked value is acceptable wherever a `?`-marked value is expected; a `!`-marked value is similarly acceptable; a `?`-marked value is not interchangeable with `:` or `!`.
 Subsumption is on the failure mark axis only. **Parameter modes and parameter types are invariant** under mark subsumption: a `:<Int32'>` is not interchangeable with `:<Int32>` or `:<Int32&>`.
 Invariance is essential for soundness &mdash; the per-mode discipline at the call site (CREATE obligations, reference-initialization preconditions, READ-taint contracts) breaks if the mode is permitted to vary.

 The interaction with concept dispatch &mdash; when a concept method's signature is a command-typed value with given marks and modes, and how witnesses supply their per-receiver implementations &mdash; is in &sect;9.
 The interaction with overloading (multiple commands sharing a name) is in &sect;9.16.

-### 5.15 Fexpr-Typed Values

-**Fexpr-typed values** are nominally distinct from ordinary command-typed values at the type level.
-A fexpr is the user-defined-control-flow-combinator form: a body written with implicit access to the surrounding command's locals, bounded by its defining frame, and operating on the defining frame's state through implicit captures.
-The full fexpr mechanism is in &sect;8.5; this section gives the type-side surface only.

-The type-expression forms for fexpr-typed values are:

-    :<*>                   ; never-fails fexpr-typed value
-    ?<*>                   ; may-fail fexpr-typed value
-    !<*>                   ; must-fail fexpr-typed value

-The `*` inside the angle brackets denotes "this is a fexpr &mdash; opaque-to-invoker by design, ceiling-fixed to the defining frame."
-The `*` displaces the parameter-type list because fexprs have no invoker-side parameter surface beyond the failure mark: captures are lexical, drawn implicitly from the defining frame by free-name resolution, and the invoker's only commitment is to respect the failure-mark.

-The typing rules for the fexpr family:

-- **No subsumption between fexpr-typed and ordinary command-typed values.** A `:<*>` is not a `:<>`; a `?<*>` is not a `?<>`; a `!<*>` is not a `!<>`.
-The two families are nominally distinct, with no implicit conversion in either direction.
-The buffer-backed-hierarchy subsumption rules of &sect;5.5 do not apply across the boundary; the failure-mark subsumption of &sect;4.2 does not cross the boundary either.
-The two families have a **family boundary** that subsumption does not cross.
-- **The standard mark-subsumption rule applies symmetrically within the fexpr family.** A `:<*>` is acceptable in a `?<*>`-typed slot (per $\texttt{:} \sqsubseteq \texttt{?}$); a `!<*>` is acceptable in a `?<*>`-typed slot (per $\texttt{!} \sqsubseteq \texttt{?}$).
-Mark subsumption operates within each family identically; what does not cross is the family-distinguishing `*` marker.
-- **The typechecker enforces the defining-frame ceiling structurally.** Fexpr-typed values are recognized syntactically (by the `<*>` marker) and forbidden from assignment to anything that could outlive their defining frame: object fields holding fexpr-typed values are restricted; CREATE parameters of fexpr type are forbidden; pointers to fexpr-typed slots are forbidden; bare-identifier copy of fexpr values is forbidden; capture of fexpr values by lambdas is forbidden.
-The full enumeration of fexpr restrictions A&ndash;G is in &sect;8.13; the type-side commitment recorded here is that the family-distinguishing type marker `<*>` is what makes the structural enforcement possible.
-The motivating concern for the nominal distinction is ceiling-tracking.
-Under the defining-frame ceiling rule, the typechecker must distinguish fexpr-typed values from ordinary command-typed values syntactically &mdash; otherwise a fexpr would be assignable to any `:<>` slot and would escape its defining-frame ceiling.
-The `<*>` marker provides the required syntactic distinction at parameter declarations, in any other type-position where a fexpr-typed slot must be specifically declared, and at the assignment positions that the structural restrictions test.

-The interaction of fexpr-typed parameters with concept-method dispatch &mdash; including the `FexprFailure` standard message, the fexpr-relevance taint axis parallel to the READ contract, and the per-witness defaults-incompatibility &mdash; is in &sect;9.20.
-Variants with fexpr candidates are admissible only under specific containment conditions; the rule is in &sect;8.5's Restriction C and &sect;8 generally.

-The fexpr-typed family rounds out the type forms of Basis.
-The type forms admitted by the language &mdash; buffer primitives, domains, records, unions, aliases, enums, pointers, objects, variants, command-typed values, and fexpr-typed values &mdash; together cover every value the language recognizes.
-Each form has a clear position in the buffer-backed/non-buffer split (&sect;5.1), a clear construction surface (&sect;7), and a clear interaction with parameter modes (&sect;6) and concept dispatch (&sect;9).
-The compositions among them are governed by the containment rule (&sect;5.1) and the subsumption rules (&sect;5.5, &sect;5.7, &sect;4.2, &sect;5.15); every other type-crossing is explicit.

----

 ## 6. Parameters and Mode Markers

 This section specifies the parameter-mode discipline of Basis.
 Every parameter and every receiver carries one of four modes &mdash; READ, CREATE, UPDATE, or DISPOSE &mdash; that together determine the contract between caller and callee at that position.
 The mode markers are separate tokens that appear only in a parameter declaration &mdash; a prefix on the name in named contexts, a suffix on the type in nameless contexts (&sect;6.2).
-Two static analyses gate the discipline at the type-system level: the initialization analysis (whole-slot tracking, &sect;6.13) verifies that CREATE parameters are written exactly once on every successful exit; the taint analyses (the transitive READ contract, &sect;6.4; fexpr-relevance, &sect;6.14) verify that read-only contracts and ceiling bounds are preserved across access paths.
+Two static analyses gate the discipline at the type-system level: the initialization analysis (whole-slot tracking, &sect;6.13) verifies that CREATE parameters are written exactly once on every successful exit; the taint analysis (the transitive READ contract, &sect;6.4) verifies that read-only contracts and ceiling bounds are preserved across access paths.

 The &sect;3 surface for declaring parameters and receivers introduced the four modes informally; this section gives the full discipline.
 The full transfer-function tables for the static analyses are in Appendix E. The receiver-mode-by-signature-shape table is given here (&sect;6.7), in the context of the receiver rules R1 (call-site initialization) and R2 (callee-body obligation) that govern receiver mode mechanics uniformly across signature shapes.